 Host a Family Fun Day in the classroom!
 Invite students' families to visit the class, learn about the classroom rules, and read the "(Student's Name) Goes to School" books.
 Make a special display to house the student-made books when families are not reading them.

 This lesson uses crafts to set classroom rules, drawing connections between the values and experiences of the class and those of Clifford the Big Red Dog.

 1 CLASS PERIOD

-A fun getting-to-know-you classroom activity where students make their own books out of supplied paper shapes and strips of pre-typed text
+This fun getting-to-know-you classroom activity asks young students to make their own books out of supplied paper shapes and strips of pre-typed text.